Articles

 Seven form-finding methods for tensegrity structures are reviewed and classified.
 The three kinematical methods include an analytical approach, a non-linear optimisation, and a pseudo-dynamic iteration.
 The four statical methods include an analytical method, the formulation of linear equations of equilibrium in terms of force densities, an energy minimisation, and a search for the equilibrium configurations of the struts of the structure connected by cables whose lengths are to be determined, using a reduced set of equilibrium equations.
 It is concluded that the kinematical methods are best suited to obtaining only configuration details of structures that are already essentially known, the force density method is best suited to searching for new configurations, but affords no control over the lengths of the elements of the structure.
 The reduced coordinates method offers a greater control on elements lengths, but requires more extensive symbolic manipulations.

-A bendable finite element for the analysis of flexible cable structures, P Gosling, E Korban, Finite elements in analysis and design, Volume 38, 2001.
+A bendable finite element for the analysis of flexible cable structures, P Gosling, E Korban, Finite elements in analysis and design, Vol 38, 2001.

 An element formulation is developed for an analysis of cable structures where load reversal (tension to compression) may be significant.
 Strain energy associated with the deformation of an individual element is defined to include both membrane and bending components.
 Through the assumption of large strains and prestress, geometric non-linearity is introduced.
 Isoparametric absolute and relative interpolation schemes are combined to describe a C0 eight-degrees-of-freedom cable element applicable to three-dimensional space subsequent to transformation.
 Coupled with the Newton-Rapson scheme, solutions to numerical examples validate and demonstrate the capabilities of the proposed methodology.